 PROPOSED

 25. Teams must submit all Official Scoresheets for each competition to the Tournament Director at the Committee meetings.
+If the teams provides a photo of the scoresheet or are using an approved Electronic or Live score sheet and submits this to the Tournament Director at the completion of the match a hard copy of the scoresheet is not required at the Committee meetings.
 If any team does not submit ALL Official Scoresheets, This will result in no players from that team receiving any ranking points for that entire competition.

 Rankings: